ChathuraSam/ads-api/README.md

 ## Notes

-This project implements >80% of the required functionality and follows best practices in:
+This project implements all the required functionality and follows best practices in:

 * TypeScript
 * AWS Serverless